OlgaUtochka/Nuitrack-docs/docs/Unreal_Engine_Tutorial.md

 Nuitrack::update();
 ```

-4. Skeleton tracking data will be available inside the `OnSkeletonUpdate` method (that was subscribed to the `OnUpdate` event from the `SkeletonTracker`):
+4. Skeleton tracking data will be available inside the `OnSkeletonUpdate` method (that was subscribed to the `OnUpdate` event from `SkeletonTracker`):

 ```cpp
 void ANuiSampleGameModeBase::OnSkeletonUpdate(SkeletonData::Ptr userSkeletons)